Effective April 1, 2021

-- Wear a face covering/mask that fully covers your nose and mouth.
+- Wear a mask that fully covers your nose and mouth.
 Masks will be provided by the hospital.
-If you do not wear a face covering/mask, you will be asked to leave.
+You must wear your masks the entire visit, including while in a patient’s room.
+If you do not wear a mask, you will be asked to leave.

 - You will undergo symptom and temperature checks via thermal scanning when entering the hospital (please remove hats).
 You will also be asked health screening questions.

 - Remain in the patient’s room for your entire visit.
 You will not be permitted in other common areas, including the lobby, Starbucks, Panera, Jamba Juice or the cafeteria.

 - Practice good hand hygiene and wash with soap and water for 20 seconds or use hand sanitizer when entering and exiting a patient’s room.

 - Maintain social distancing of at least 6 feet throughout the visit.

 During this time when you cannot be with your loved ones in person, please connect with them through the patient’s bedside phone, cell phone, FaceTime or other means of communication.
 If you have questions, please contact the Department of Patient Advocacy at (631) 444-2880.

 Thank you for your support in helping us to provide a safe and healing environment for everyone.